edreamleo/python-to-coffeescript/theory.md

 #### Recovering otherwise ignored nodes

-ts.leading_lines returns a list of otherwise ignored that
-a) preceded a given line and
-b) have not already been returned. ts.leading_string is a convenience method that returns ''.join(self.leading_lines).
+ts.leading_lines(node) returns a list of otherwise ignored lines that precede the node's line that have not already been returned. ts.leading_string is a convenience method that returns ''.join(self.leading_lines).
 The visitors of the CoffeeScriptTraverser class show how to use these methods.

 ### Using the TokenSync class